sana-18/sana-18/README.md

 ---

-Feel free to browse through my repositories and reach out if you find something interesting or want to collaborate on AI/ML projects!
+Feel free to browse through my repositories and reach out if you find something interesting or want to collaborate on Data Science / Data Analytics projects!